-- staff salaries and on-costs which can be directly attributed to the provision of advocates in the identified service area or areas as per the Grant Agreement.

-- operating and administration expenses directly related to the delivery of advocacy, such as:
+- staff salaries and on-costs which can be directly attributed to the provision of advocates in the identified service area or areas as per the Grant Agreement - operating and administration expenses directly related to the delivery of advocacy, such as:

-- o telephones
+- telephones

 - rent and outgoings

-- o computer/IT/website/software
+- computer/IT/website/software

-- o insurance
+- insurance

-- o utilities
+- utilities

-- o postage
+- postage

 - stationery and printing

-- accounting and auditing
+- o accounting and auditing

-- o travel/accommodation costs
+- travel/accommodation costs

-- o motor vehicle purchase or lease; and
+- motor vehicle purchase or lease; and

 - Auslan interpreting services.
-For translating interpreting services refer to 8.10.
+For translating interpreting services refer to item 8.9.